vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-terraform/create-terraform.md

 {/note}

-This operation is described in detail in [Worker node group management](../../manage-node-group).
+This operation is described in detail in [Worker node group management](/en/kubernetes/k8s/instructions/manage-node-group).

-## 4. Run the cluster creation procedure
+## {counter(terraform)}.
+Run the cluster creation procedure

 1. Check the Terraform configuration file for correctness: